 Introduction: Make a Storytelling Tree

-For years now, I've gotten excited each time the new Instructable edition shows up in my email.
-So when my 4th graders and I decided to tackle a puppet theater project we called the Storytelling Tree I decided to write this, my first Instructable.
-It has been a delightful project to work on with kids and if it is something you are interested in, I hope you will give it a try!
+My 4th graders and I decided to tackle a puppet theater project we called the Storytelling Tree.
+It has been a delightful project to work on with kids and for kids and if it is something you are interested in, I hope you will give it a try!

 Step 1: Assemble Materials